 IKEA to Grow Its Own Lettuce

 Bonbio to introduce circular farming of lettuce adjacent to IKEA department stores.
-Most of IKEA Sweden’s waste food is already sent to various biogas plants, including the biogas plant in Helsingborg run by our sister company OX2 Bio.
+Most of IKEA Sweden’s waste food is already sent to various biogas plants, including the biogas plant in Helsingborg run by our sister company Biond.

 At this biogas plant, Bonbio turns waste food into plant nutrients that are then used to grow lettuce in specially constructed cultivation containers directly adjacent to IKEA department stores.